 Mallard Ducks can be found on rivers, ponds, lakes and along the shores of our island, the mallard is one of the most common and well-known waterfowl in the northern hemisphere.

-The male has a glossy head and upper neck that are a brilliant green, separated from the rich chestnut of the breast by a white collar.
-The underparts and the sides are light grey.
+The male has a glossy head and upper neck that are a brilliant green, separated from the rich chestnut of the breast by a white-collar.
+The underparts and the sides are light greys.
 The back and wings of the bird are grayish brown, with a blue patch on the wing.
 The male has a yellow bill and orange legs and feet.
 They are called green heads.

 The Mallard is distributed throughout North America, Europe, and Asia and has been introduced to many other parts of the globe.
-Mallards are essentially freshwater ducks, although many winter on our coastal shores.
+Mallards are essentially freshwater ducks, although many winters on our coastal shores.